shotnothing/TeamPower8/docs/API.md

 	-   `product_name`: The name of the product.
 	-   `scrape_timestamp`: The timestamp when the product information was last scraped or updated.
 	-   `description`: A description of the product.
+	-   `original_price`: The original price of the product.
-	-   `price`: The price of the product.
+	-   `discounted_price`: The discounted price of the product.
 	-   `source_url`: The URL of the source website where the product information was obtained.
 	-   `remarks`: Any additional remarks or notes about the product.
 	-   `image_url`: The URL of the product's image.